google/applied-machine-learning-intensive/v2/xx_career_development/06_giving_and_receiving_feedback.md

 * *“Thank you for the feedback.”*
 * *“I appreciate your suggestion.
 Thank you for taking time to make it.”*
 * *“To clarify my understanding… [ask question about feedback]..?”*
 * *“Thank you.
 I’d like to think about what you’ve shared with me before I respond.
-Could I get 10-15 minutes with you tomorrow after I’ve had some time think this this over?”*
+Could I get 10-15 minutes with you tomorrow after I’ve had some time to think this over?”*
 * *“I value your feedback and hadn’t thought of it that way.
 Thank you.”*
 * … don’t forget that you can ask for feedback and should!